jjrboucher/MS-Word-Parser/README.md

 pip3 install openpyxl
 pip3 install hashlib

-If any other libraries are missing when trying to execute the script, install those in the same manner.
+If any other libraries are missing when trying to execute the script, install those in the same manner.</h6>